 The ‘No Jab No Pay’ law, passed today, and to be implemented in Jan 2016, removes the option of being a ‘conscientious objector’.
-This means that if you refuse to vaccinate your child, you will not be eligible for child care rebate, child care benefit, and family tax benefit.
+This means that if you refuse to vaccinate your child, you will not be eligible for a child care rebate, child care benefit, or family tax benefit.

-Prior to ‘No Jab No Pay’ being passed, immunisation status was already linked to child care benefit.
+Prior to ‘No Jab No Pay’ being passed, immunisation status was already linked to childcare benefits.
 So technically, if you didn’t immunise your child, you could lose out.

 However, any parent who did not want to immunise their child only had to sign a conscientious objector exemption form to be eligible for all benefits.

 This form could be signed by visiting a GP and explaining your reasons.

 How many people will this affect?

 The number of conscientious objectors has been on the rise and accounted for 1.77% of all children in 2014.
 A recent report suggested there were 39,000 conscientious objector forms signed in 2014.

 Conscientious objectors only account for around 20% of all unimmunised children.